BF STYLE GUIDE

 Some acronyms, initialisms or abbreviations are equally or more recognisable than the name of that organisation spelled out in full; if you are certain this is a case, the acronym should be used.
 Examples include BBC, IOC, UNESCO and NBC.

 BF is our well-established short form of British Fencing, however, in any public facing document, British Fencing should be used at first instance.
-BF may be used on second and subsequent mentions.
+BF may be used on second and subsequent mentions, and in headlines.

 Capital letters